CarloHan/CarloHan.github.io/source/_posts/A-Concise-Introduction-to-the-EV-Charging-Process.md

   Datasheet of the Efacec EV-HC3 Charger
 </div>

-Seeing as either the charger or the BMS was designed according to IEC 61851, what's more bizarre is the charger we provide along with the vehicle is working well with either our vehicle or others, the charger they have can work with other vehicle as well.
-Why doesn't it work?
+Seeing as either the charger or the BMS was designed according the same standard, what's more bizarre is the charger we provide along with the vehicle(**charger 2w**) is working well with either our vehicle or others, the charger they have can work with other vehicle as well, but why does it can't work with our vehicle?

 ## IEC 61851

-To analyze the process, let's study the standard at first.
+To analyze this issue, let's study the standard at first.
 You may heard variety difference standard about EV charging, such as SAE J1772, IEC 62196, IEC 61851 and so on.
 What we need to focus on is the signaling protocol, IEC 61851 introduces and describes the specific function.

 ### Signaling circuit